-To stop only the EXPRESSCLUSTER Server service without shutting down the operating system, use the clpcl command or stop the cluster from the Cluster WebUI / WebManager.
+To stop only the EXPRESSCLUSTER Server service without shutting down the operating system, use the clpcl command or Stop cluster from the Cluster WebUI.

-For more information on the clpcl command, see Chapter 3 "EXPRESSCLUSTER command reference" in the Reference Guide.
+For more information on the clpcl command, see Chapter 7 "EXPRESSCLUSTER command reference" in the Reference Guide.